Everything You Need to Know About Orienteering With a Disability

 However, it’s very important to check that the point you have found is the correct one.
-It’s easy to see a marker on the way to another and to then assume your position, which could cause navigation errors or to lose your place on the map.
+It’s easy to see a marker on the way to another and then assume your position, which could cause navigation errors or make you lose your place on the map.

-“Landmarks; buildings, roads, hills, lakes are obvious features both on the map and when looking around that can help guide you in the right direction.
+“Landmarks; buildings, roads, hills and lakes are obvious features both on the map and when looking around that can help guide you in the right direction.

 This is useful in relocating yourself if you have gone wrong and are lost.

-Again communicate with each other and ensure you have shared goals as you travel: ‘We need to keep this hill on our left-hand side as we cross this field’ -‘the next marker should be on the other side of that stream’ and so on.”
+Again communicate with each other and ensure you have shared goals as you travel: ‘We need to keep this hill on our left-hand side as we cross this field’ or ‘the next marker should be on the other side of that stream’ and so on.”

 “It is very easy to overshoot and miss a set point or marker, especially early on when excitement and energy levels are high.